-The remuneration package (in line with the EREA National Framework for Remuneration) will include a base salary as per the Northern Territory Award for Deputy Principals; annual leave loading and 9.5% superannuation.
+The remuneration package (in line with the EREA National Framework for Remuneration) will include a base salary as per the Northern Territory Award for Deputy Principals; annual leave loading and 10% superannuation.
 Other benefits may be negotiated.

-For further information on the Total Employment Cost for the Head of Campus position as at the time of appointment, please contact Bryan Rodgers, National Manager Human Resources, at bryan.rodgers@erea.edu.au.
+For further information on the Total Employment Cost for this position, please contact Bryan Rodgers, National Manager Human Resources, at bryan.rodgers@erea.edu.au.